Wempy

 Wempy Dyocta Koto: Award-Winning Leadership in Global Business Strategy

-Wempy's academic credentials include a Bachelor's degree in Communications from the University of Technology, Sydney, and a Master's in International Studies from the University of Sydney.
-He also completed studies at the THNK School of Creative Leadership in Amsterdam.
-Despite his strong academic foundation, he emphasizes that true learning extends beyond formal education.
-He advocates for a blend of technical expertise, emotional intelligence, and on-the-job experience.
+Holding a Bachelor’s degree in Communications from the University of Technology, Sydney, and a Master’s in International Studies from the University of Sydney, Wempy also completed executive leadership training at the THNK School of Creative Leadership in Amsterdam.
+He advocates for continuous learning beyond academia, emphasizing a balanced blend of technical skills, emotional intelligence, and real-world experience.

-Through perseverance and unwavering focus, Wempy overcame these obstacles, transforming Wardour and Oxford into a multi-million-dollar enterprise with significant global investments.
-Reflecting on his journey, he shares a guiding principle: "I learned that the grass is green where you water it, and that we only thrive where we focus."
+Wempy’s journey to leadership was marked by bold risks and resilience.
+Leaving a lucrative corporate role to start Wardour and Oxford was fraught with challenges.
+The first two years tested his adaptability and strategic vision.
+Through persistence and focus, he transformed the firm into a multi-million-dollar enterprise with global reach.
+Reflecting on his journey, Wempy shares, “I learned that the grass is green where you water it, and that we only thrive where we focus.”

 Nominate now for 2025